CenturyLink, Inc. (CTL) Debt Trading 1.6% Lower

-An issue of CenturyLink, Inc. (NYSE:CTL) bonds fell 1.6% as a percentage of their face value during trading on Friday.
-The high-yield issue of debt has a 5.625% coupon and is set to mature on April 1, 2020.
-The debt is now trading at $104.20 and was trading at $106.00 one week ago.
-Price moves in a company’s bonds in credit markets sometimes anticipate parallel moves in its share price.
+An issue of CenturyLink, Inc. (NYSE:CTL) debt fell 1.6% against its face value during trading on Monday.
+The debt issue has a 5.625% coupon and will mature on April 1, 2020.
+The bonds in the issue are now trading at $104.20 and were trading at $106.00 one week ago.
+Price changes in a company’s debt in credit markets sometimes anticipate parallel changes in its share price.

-CTL has been the topic of several recent research reports.
-Raymond James Financial, Inc. cut shares of CenturyLink from an “outperform” rating to a “market perform” rating in a research report on Friday, October 28th.
-Jefferies Group LLC reissued a “sell” rating and set a $20.00 price target (down previously from $24.00) on shares of CenturyLink in a research report on Tuesday, November 1st.
-Oppenheimer Holdings, Inc. raised shares of CenturyLink from a “market perform” rating to an “outperform” rating and set a $30.00 price target on the stock in a research report on Tuesday, November 8th.
-SunTrust Banks, Inc. initiated coverage on shares of CenturyLink in a research report on Monday, December 12th.
-They set a “hold” rating and a $27.00 price target on the stock.
-Finally, Cowen and Company set a $29.00 price target on shares of CenturyLink and gave the company a “hold” rating in a research report on Tuesday, December 20th.
-Three equities research analysts have rated the stock with a sell rating, eleven have issued a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
-The stock has a consensus rating of “Hold” and a consensus price target of $28.63.
+A number of research analysts have recently issued reports on the company.
+Zacks Investment Research downgraded CenturyLink from a “hold” rating to a “strong sell” rating in a report on Monday, February 13th.
+Vetr upgraded CenturyLink from a “buy” rating to a “strong-buy” rating and set a $27.84 price target on the stock in a report on Wednesday, February 8th.
+J P Morgan Chase & Co upgraded CenturyLink from a “neutral” rating to an “overweight” rating and set a $28.00 price target on the stock in a report on Tuesday, January 3rd.
+Macquarie reiterated a “neutral” rating and issued a $30.00 price target on shares of CenturyLink in a report on Thursday, December 29th.
+Finally, Cowen and Company set a $29.00 price target on CenturyLink and gave the company a “hold” rating in a report on Tuesday, December 20th.
+Three analysts have rated the stock with a sell rating, eleven have given a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+CenturyLink has a consensus rating of “Hold” and an average price target of $28.63.

-CenturyLink (NYSE:CTL) last announced its quarterly earnings results on Wednesday, February 8th.
-The company reported $0.54 earnings per share for the quarter, missing analysts’ consensus estimates of $0.56 by $0.02.
-CenturyLink had a net margin of 3.58% and a return on equity of 9.58%.
-The firm earned $4.29 billion during the quarter, compared to analysts’ expectations of $4.32 billion.
-During the same quarter in the prior year, the business earned $0.80 EPS.
-The company’s quarterly revenue was down 4.2% compared to the same quarter last year.
-Equities analysts anticipate that CenturyLink, Inc. will post $2.15 EPS for the current year.
+CenturyLink (NYSE:CTL) last released its quarterly earnings results on Wednesday, February 8th.
+The company reported $0.54 EPS for the quarter, missing analysts’ consensus estimates of $0.56 by $0.02.
+CenturyLink had a return on equity of 9.58% and a net margin of 3.58%.
+The firm had revenue of $4.29 billion for the quarter, compared to analyst estimates of $4.32 billion.
+During the same quarter last year, the company earned $0.80 earnings per share.
+The firm’s revenue for the quarter was down 4.2% on a year-over-year basis.
+Analysts expect that CenturyLink, Inc. will post $2.16 earnings per share for the current year.

+The company also recently declared a quarterly dividend, which will be paid on Friday, March 17th.
+Shareholders of record on Friday, March 3rd will be paid a dividend of $0.54 per share.
+This represents a $2.16 dividend on an annualized basis and a yield of 8.76%.
+CenturyLink’s dividend payout ratio (DPR) is 186.21%.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Aberdeen Asset Management PLC UK boosted its position in shares of CenturyLink by 0.4% in the second quarter.
-Aberdeen Asset Management PLC UK now owns 580,612 shares of the company’s stock worth $16,844,000 after buying an additional 2,078 shares in the last quarter.
-Evercore Wealth Management LLC boosted its position in shares of CenturyLink by 9.6% in the second quarter.
-Evercore Wealth Management LLC now owns 16,481 shares of the company’s stock worth $478,000 after buying an additional 1,449 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank boosted its position in shares of CenturyLink by 4.3% in the second quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 228,802 shares of the company’s stock worth $6,638,000 after buying an additional 9,480 shares in the last quarter.
-TradeLink Capital LLC purchased a new position in shares of CenturyLink during the second quarter worth $215,000.
-Finally, Arlington Capital Management Inc. purchased a new position in shares of CenturyLink during the second quarter worth $244,000.
-Institutional investors and hedge funds own 73.98% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Menta Capital LLC boosted its position in CenturyLink by 4.3% in the fourth quarter.
+Menta Capital LLC now owns 103,831 shares of the company’s stock worth $2,469,000 after buying an additional 4,298 shares during the period.
+BlackRock Fund Advisors boosted its position in CenturyLink by 0.4% in the third quarter.
+BlackRock Fund Advisors now owns 16,176,827 shares of the company’s stock worth $443,730,000 after buying an additional 70,705 shares during the period.
+National Pension Service boosted its position in CenturyLink by 9.4% in the third quarter.
+National Pension Service now owns 413,203 shares of the company’s stock worth $11,334,000 after buying an additional 35,578 shares during the period.
+Concert Wealth Management Inc. boosted its position in CenturyLink by 33.9% in the third quarter.
+Concert Wealth Management Inc. now owns 64,446 shares of the company’s stock worth $1,766,000 after buying an additional 16,307 shares during the period.
+Finally, State of Tennessee Treasury Department boosted its position in CenturyLink by 94.5% in the third quarter.
+State of Tennessee Treasury Department now owns 511,466 shares of the company’s stock worth $14,029,000 after buying an additional 248,484 shares during the period.
+Institutional investors own 73.98% of the company’s stock.

-“CenturyLink, Inc. (CTL) Debt Trading 1.6% Lower” was posted by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are accessing this story on another publication, it was illegally copied and republished in violation of international trademark & copyright law.
-The original version of this story can be accessed at https://www.chaffeybreeze.com/2017/02/19/centurylink-inc-ctl-debt-trading-1-6-lower.html.
+This piece of content was reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are reading this piece of content on another domain, it was illegally copied and reposted in violation of US and international trademark & copyright legislation.
+The correct version of this piece of content can be read at https://www.chaffeybreeze.com/2017/02/22/centurylink-inc-ctl-debt-trading-1-6-lower-2.html.

 About CenturyLink